EtienneLamoureux/durmand-scriptorium/docs/COLLECTION_CONSUMER.md

 The *getAll* method has two modes of operation.
 Without parameters, it will return all the IDs of the elements in the collection.

-However, by specifying *$expanded = true*, it will instead returned the detailed information about each and every element in the collection.
-Batch requests will be automatically built and send in parallel to get the data as fast as possible.
-There is no garanty on the order of the elements when using *getAll(true)*.
+However, by specifying *$expanded = true*, it will instead return the detailed information about each and every element in the collection.
+Batch requests will be automatically built and sent in parallel to get the data as fast as possible.
+There is no guaranty on the order of the elements when using *getAll(true)*.

 ### Example
 ```php